 - Providing the environment for economic success

-If taxes aren’t the issue, what is?
+If taxes aren’t the issue for American competitiveness, what is?
 As we’ve noted here before, what makes for success is the technological advantage that has kept us in many areas on top of the heap.
 That supports both our standard of living and our military strength.

 Our technical dominance is based on three factors:

 i.
 The dynamism of our economic system in generating new products and technologies.

 ii.
 Broadly-based government support of research and education

 iii.
 Remaining the preferred destination for entrepreneurs and other ambitious people from everywhere to realize their dreams